Who is Bill Turner?

 Since leaving TLC in 2012, Bill has continued to work in the field of land and heritage conservation.
 He serves as the Vice-Chair of the International National Trusts Organization (INTO) until September of 2015, a network of National Trust type organizations around the world which works to coordinate land conservation efforts and foster establishment of trusts in developing countries.
 He is currently a volunteer with INTO in the position of Manger of Information Technology.
-He is also working with several partners to establish a National Trust for Canada (the National Trust for Land and Culture), and also to set up a consulting company, Change Canada Consultants, which specializes in Conservation matters and organizational development.
+He also worked with several partners to establish the National Trust for Land and Culture, and also to set up a consulting company, Change Canada Consultants, which specializes in Conservation matters and organizational development.

 In 2005 Bill was made a member of the Order of Canada for his public service and in 2007 he was awarded an honorary Doctor of Laws degree from the University of Victoria.

 Fprmer Manager Information Technology, International National Trusts Organization.